zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 ./catalina.sh run
 ```

-Once the upgrade is complete and verified, your instance is ready to be pushed back into DXP Cloud.
+Once the upgrade is complete and verified, your database and data volume are ready to be uploaded back to DXP Cloud.

-## Compress the Database and Document Library
+## Compress the Document Library and Database

-Now that your Liferay installation has been upgraded, use the following steps to prepare to upload them again to your `backup` service:
+Now that your Liferay installation has been upgraded, use the following steps to prepare to upload them again to your `backup` service

+### Compress the Document Library

 1. Open a command prompt within your `LIFERAY_HOME/data` folder.